Nicaraguans testify of abuses in crackdown on protests

-MANAGUA, Nicaragua (AP) - Nineteen Nicaraguans who say they suffered torture and sexual abuse at the hands of their country’s security forces testified to a panel of legal and psychological experts this week, determined not to allow the pandemic to further forestall their search for justice.
+MANAGUA, Nicaragua (AP) - Eighteen Nicaraguans who say they suffered torture and sexual abuse at the hands of their country’s security forces testified to a panel of legal and psychological experts this week, determined not to allow the pandemic to further forestall their search for justice.

 The exercise, carried out over several days in a hotel in Costa Rica’s capital, was meant in part to build cases that could eventually be taken to regional and international courts.